galois1/demo/doc/demo.md

 To learn more, run the command again with --verbose.
 ```

+The rust compiler tells us that it can't find the given method.
+It also tries to
+suggest a fix by adding `use std::io::Read` to our code.
+Try that fix and see if
-Add the following line of code to the block of using statements at the top.
-This
+it works.
+Add the following line of code to the block of using statements at the
-will import the necessary implementation for reading the response as a string.
+top.
+This will import the necessary implementation for reading the response as a
+string.

 ```rust
 use std::io::Read;